art Bytes from the bit

 Arizona Utilities CO2 Storage Pilot—Cholla Site

-Then the project team conducted a drill stem test to ascertain the permeability of key intervals in the geologic formations.
-The findings were analyzed and showed very saline formation waters and good "seals" (caprocks), as geologists predicted, but insufficient permeability in the target formation to warrant CO2 injection at this location.
-Accordingly, researchers have proposed drilling a second geologic characterization well at an alternate location in northeast Arizona.
-Given favorable permeabilities in suitably deep saline formations at other wells in the Colorado Plateau of northeastern Arizona, the area remains a prime candidate for future geologic characterizations and CO2 storage test activities.
+The project team then conducted a drill stem test to ascertain the permeability of the target formation.
+This test revealed that there was insufficient permeability to proceed with CO2 injection at this location.
+Despite this site-specific finding, the deep saline formations in other areas of northeastern Arizona remain prime candidates for future CO2 storage characterization assessment.
 The project team is grateful for the community support it received from the greater Holbrook area and Navajo County.